Bruce Lee (2017)

 The story is about a typical G.V.Prakash character, a young lad, who with his friend (Bala Saravanan) are fans of actor-politician Mansoor Ali Khan.
-G.V.Prakash happens to photograph Mansoor’s murder by a local don (Muniskanth Ramdoss), that starts the trouble in the friends and their respective girlfriend’s lives.
+G.V.Prakash happens to photograph Mansoor’s murder by a local don (Muniskanth Ramdoss), which starts the trouble in the friends and their respective girlfriends’ lives.
 After a long time we get to see Anandaraj on screen, he comes as an honest police officer.

 Muniskanth has done his role well.
 He is going places with each film.
 The background for G.V.Prakash’s character getting the nickname “Bruce Lee” is unimaginative and serves no useful purpose in the rest of the film.